ResComp/scavenger/README.md

 ## Developer Tips

 * Run any task with `scavenger -t TASK`
+* Vagrant mounts the directory with the file named `Vagrantfile` at `/vagrant/` within the vagrant virtual machine.
+Inside vagrant, remove the default checked out repository
-* Since vagrant mounts the host working directory at `/vagrant`, you can create a link to it in the vagrant home directory named `scavenger` (`ln -s /vagrant
+(`rm -rf ~/scavenger`) and create a symbolic link to it in the vagrant home directory named `scavenger` (`ln -s /vagrant
-$HOME/scavenger`) and work locally (on the host machine) and only drop into vagrant to test changes.
+$HOME/scavenger`).
+Now changes made on the host machine (locally on your computer) will show up inside vagrant.

 # FAQ